Introduction

 One of the initial signs, when they do occur, is a cut or nosebleed that will not stop bleeding1.
 Additional signs include:

-• Blood in the pee (urine): You may have blood in your urine if the toilet water is a pale pink colour after you urinate.
+- Blood in the pee (urine): You may have blood in your urine if the toilet water is a pale pink color after you urinate.

-• Hematemesis, or having blood in your vomit, is a symptom of upper gastrointestinal haemorrhage.
+- Hematemesis, or having blood in your vomit, is a symptom of upper gastrointestinal hemorrhage.

 Symptoms of low platelet count:

-Some patients of moderately low platelet count do not exhibit any symptoms.
+Some patients with moderately low platelet count do not exhibit any symptoms.
 They may also report nonspecific symptoms like:

 When to See a Doctor